 - Water Oaktree is a copious producer of acorns due to which it is a part of the food chains of a variety of nut-loving animals including squirrels, raccoons, turkeys, pigs, ducks, quail, and deer.

 Oak Tree Root System

 The roots of the oak trees are very strong and extend to a great distance underground compared to the tree canopy.
-Initially, when the roots arise from the acorn, they grow as a Taproot system with primary root growing horizontally deep into the soil but later on, with the plant maturation, the Taproots gets transformed into an extensive root system.
+Initially, when the roots arise from the acorn, they grow as a Taproot system with the primary root growing horizontally deep into the soil but later on, with the plant maturation, the Taproots get transformed into an extensive root system.

 Roots of the Oak trees spread up to 3 to 7 times the diameter of the tree’s crown, therefore they need a wide space, not just above the ground but under the ground as well to thrive to their fullest.
 They lie around 18 inches from the ground.
 Root hair present on the tip of the lateral roots helps in the absorption of water and nutrients from the soil which gets transported into the system.
-Oaktree roots require obstacle-free space under the ground with no underground pipeline, buildings or the roots of other large trees.
-If two Oak trees of same species are grown side by side, they can share a common root system by the process of grafting.
+Oaktree roots require obstacle-free space under the ground with no underground pipeline, buildings, or the roots of other large trees.
+If two Oak trees of the same species are grown side by side, they can share a common root system through the process of grafting.

-Roots of the Oaktree shows the symbiotic relationship between fungi named Mycorrhiza.
+Roots of the Oaktree show the symbiotic relationship between fungi named Mycorrhiza.
 A symbiotic relationship is a unique type of interaction between organisms of two different species which can be either harmful or beneficial to those species.
 In the case of Oak roots and Mycorrhiza, the fungi form a layer over the roots and protect the roots from other disease-causing fungi.
 Mycorrhiza also increases the drought resistance capacity of the Oak trees and shares the nutrients they collect with the roots.

 Oak Tree Root Diseases